 Do you want to clean your house?
 Clean it!
-Don’t wait for the significant other to tell his/her how many dishes or laundry are waiting to be washed, what else in the house needs to be cleaned or organized, casting the blame shadow on them.
+Don’t wait for the significant other to tell his/her how many dishes or laundry are waiting to be washed and what else in the house needs to be cleaned or organized, casting the blame shadow on them.

-Do you want to wear the dress/pants/shoes?
+Do you want to wear a dress/pants/shoes?
 Wear them!
-Don’t wait for others validation, input or anything.
-Because you deserve to choose for yourself.
-Is not their fault if afterwards they don’t suit you!
+Don’t wait for others’ validation, input, or anything because you deserve to choose for yourself.
+It is not their fault if afterward, they don’t suit you!
 Deep down, they might not even care, so don’t make it their fault.

-This is the key to end the blame game is: don’t create yourself unnecessary backlog of things to follow up on others, so you can do yours.
-Is exhausting, draining and at the end of the day it does not solve you any issue.
+This is the key to ending the blame game: don’t create an unnecessary backlog of things to follow up on others, so you can do yours.
+It is exhausting and draining, and at the end of the day, it does not solve any issue.

 I often ask my people when they complain about problems: what is that you want?
-Do you want to solve the problem or to throw the blame upon another?
+Do you want to solve the problem or throw the blame at another?
 And funny enough, sometimes I get the second answer.

-So in my story, the day I asked myself what game I play, I chose to solve the situation.
-In that day I checked upon my reality.
-In that day, I was pretty impressed of myself and my accomplishments.
-Then I understood all that I do, think, believe has the power to take me to the ideal me.
+So in my story, the day I asked myself what game I played, I chose to solve the situation.
+On that day, I checked upon my reality.
+On that day, I was pretty impressed with myself and my accomplishments.
+Then I understood all that I do, think, and believe has the power to take me to the ideal me.
 There are things I might change along the way, yes.
 They are just a choice away.
-I know them and I have all the means to perform any change I choose to.
+I know them and have the means to perform any change I choose.
 And I can even change my mind if that’s what I choose.
 It’s all on me.
 There is no more blame.
 There is no other hero in my story.